PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node-v2/monitoring.md

 If you wish to perform a complete reset of your node or start afresh with the Snapshotter Lite Node V2, the following steps will guide you through the process:

 1. **Locate the Existing Directory:**
    Begin by opening your terminal.
-Locate the `powerloom-pre-mainnet-simulation` directory by entering the following command:
+Locate the `powerloom-pre-mainnet` directory by entering the following command:

    ```bash
    ls
    ```

-   This command lists all files and directories, allowing you to confirm the presence of the `powerloom-pre-mainnet-simulation` directory.
+   This command lists all files and directories, allowing you to confirm the presence of the `powerloom-pre-mainnet` directory.

 :::warning Warning